LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configuration.md

 #### Updating Secrets (only at Runtime)

-As mentioned above, we don't allow the modification of secrets from the UI.
+As mentioned above, we do not allow the modification of secrets from the UI.
 You may, however, change them at runtime.
-You can leverage the `SecretClient`, which our runtime library offers the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt) for this task.
+You can leverage the `SecretClient`, which is available in our [Toolbelt](liveperson-functions-foundations-features.html#toolbelt) for this task.
 Please notice the `try`-`catch` block in the code below.
-This should highlight that accessing a secret can fail and will raise an error in the process of failing.
+This highlights the importance of error handling, since accessing a secret can fail.

 **Async-Await Style:**